robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 **Celeste’s Loner Nature**:

-Despite her undeniable charm and charisma, Celeste is a loner.
+Despite her undeniable charm and charisma, Celeste is a standalone figure.
 She doesn’t seek out close relationships with her peers — or with anyone else for that matter.
-Her classmates admire her from afar, but she keeps them at arm’s length.
+Her classmates admire her, but she keeps them at arm’s length.
 To Celeste, relationships are complications.
 Her past experiences with men have soured her on the entire gender; she has seen too many willing to let their egos or insecurities get in the way of what could have been.
 Women, she finds far more attractive — not because they are “better,” but because they are more interesting.
 Still, even among women, she feels little need for close bonds.
 She is content in her solitude, confident that her achievements will speak for themselves.

 <hr style="height:4px;border-width:0;color:pink;background-color:pink">